Tepper School of Business

 Students qualify to graduate by meeting the following conditions:

-1. Complete all degree, College, and University course requirements as shown in the Undergraduate Business Administration's and Undergraduate Economics Program's sections of this catalog.
+1. Complete all degree, College, and University course requirements as shown in the course catalog.

 2. Receive recommendation for their degree by the faculty of the Tepper School.